 How long are we going to keep pushing?
 How much energy do we think we have to waste in this way?

 One tool that we have and which I forgot about this week, is to slow down.
 Take a break, take two breaks, take lots of breaks.
 Play the game of paying attention to each movement we make, walk a little slower, move a little slower.
-In conversations, count to five or ten before answering and playing with the words in the mind.
+In conversations, count to five or ten before answering and observe the words that come to our mind before opening our mouth.
 Which words are the most appropriate?
 Which ones will help bring the conversation to a place of dialogue and solution?
 And which ones won’t?

 In our hurry, we forget that everyone around us wants the same thing we do, inner peace, a happy life and freedom to be.